Prashant-gitRepo/Ansible_project/README.md

 Open your browser and navigate to the public IP of the EC2 instance(s).
 You should see your custom webpage live.

+---

+## 📁 Project Structure
+Ansible_project/
+├── deploy_webpage.yml      # Ansible playbook to deploy the webpage
+├── index.html              # Webpage file to be deployed
+└── keys/
+    └── ansible_key.pem     # SSH private key (should be .gitignored)

+---